INDEX

 Notes 🔗

-When utilizing the INDEX function, ensure that the row and column numbers provided are within the dimensions of the specified array.
-Incorrect references may lead to #REF! errors.
-Additionally, the INDEX function is a valuable tool for dynamic data retrieval from tables, making it ideal for interactive spreadsheets with changing data requirements.
+When you use the INDEX function, make sure the row and column numbers you provide are within the dimensions of the specified array.
+If the references are incorrect, you may encounter #REF! errors.
+The INDEX function is useful for dynamic data retrieval from tables, making it suitable for interactive spreadsheets with changing data needs.

 Questions 🔗